Ankitgpt357/Mobile-price-prediction/README.md

-# Dataset 📊
+# Mobile-Price-Range-Prediction
-A dataset consisting of various parameters to predict the price score/range of a mobile phone based on certain inputs such as following:

-id:ID
+# In the competitive mobile phone market companies want to understand sales data of mobile phones and factors which drive the prices.
+The objective is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
+In this problem, we do not have to predict the actual price but a price range indicating how high the price is.
+# Data Description -

-battery_power:Total energy a battery can store in one time measured in mAh
+Battery_power - Total energy a battery can store in one time measured in mAh

-blue:Has bluetooth or not
+Blue - Has bluetooth or not

-clock_speed:speed at which microprocessor executes instructions
+Clock_speed - speed at which microprocessor executes instructions

-dual_sim:Has dual sim support or not
+Dual_sim - Has dual sim support or not

-fc:Front Camera mega pixels
+Fc - Front Camera mega pixels

-four_g:Has 4G or not
+Four_g - Has 4G or not

-int_memory:Internal Memory in Gigabytes
+Int_memory - Internal Memory in Gigabytes

-m_dep:Mobile Depth in cm
+M_dep - Mobile Depth in cm

-mobile_wt:Weight of mobile phone
+Mobile_wt - Weight of mobile phone

-n_cores:Number of cores of processor
+N_cores - Number of cores of processor

-pc:Primary Camera mega pixels
+Pc - Primary Camera mega pixels

-px_height:Pixel Resolution Height
+Px_heig Px_height - Pixel Resolution Height

-px_width:Pixel Resolution Width
+Px_width - Pixel Resolution Width

-ram:Random Access Memory in Megabytes
+Ram - Random Access Memory in Mega Bytes

-sc_h:Screen Height of mobile in cm
+Sc_h - Screen Height of mobile in cm

-sc_w:Screen Width of mobile in cm
+Sc_w - Screen Width of mobile in cm

-talk_time:longest time that a single battery charge will last when you are
+Talk_time - longest time that a single battery charge will last

-three_g:Has 3G or not
+Three_g - Has 3G or not

-touch_screen:Has touch screen or not
+Touch_screen - Has touch screen or not

-wifi:Has wifi or not
+Wifi - Has wifi or not

+Price_range - This is the target variable with value of 0(low cost), 1 (medium cost), 2(high cost) and 3(very high cost).